laureli/laureli.github.io/about.markdown

 # About *Idyl Work*

-With idyl work, I want to help people reach a state of fulfillment, joy, and peace in their lives.
+With idyl work, I want to help people experience fulfillment, resilience, and peace in their lives.
 Whether we're managing the Sunday scaries, a sense of disconnection, or staring into the abyss of a career we no longer want, I believe we can make progress towards a better experience of life.